Rapid genetic screening with high quality factor metasurfaces: Individually addressable high-Q resonator sensing platform

 \section{Individually addressable high-Q resonator sensing platform}

-Figure 1a illustrates our sensor design, which consists of rows of silicon nanoblocks illuminated with near-infrared light.
-Each row constitutes a one-dimensional guided-mode resonant (GMR) metasurface; the periodic modulation of block widths within each row, characterized by $\Delta$d, allows for finite, but suppressed dipolar radiation and free space coupling to otherwise bound waveguide modes (Supplementary Note 1 and Supplementary Fig. 3 )\cite{Lawrence2020-ew,Wang1993-iz,Fan2002-en,Overvig2018-do}.
+Figure 1a illustrates our sensor design, which consists of closely-spaced silicon nanoblocks illuminated with near-infrared light.
+Each set of blocks constitutes a one-dimensional guided-mode resonant (GMR) nanoantenna; the periodic modulation of block widths, characterized by $\Delta$w, allows for finite, but suppressed dipolar radiation and free space coupling to otherwise bound waveguide modes (Supplementary Note 1 and Supplementary Fig. 3 )\cite{Lawrence2020-ew,Wang1993-iz,Fan2002-en,Overvig2018-do}.
 The resulting long resonant lifetime translates to strong electric near-field enhancements (Fig. 1b).
 Notably, electric fields at the surface of Si blocks are enhanced by 80x.
 Due to the gaps between discrete silicon blocks within the resonator, 29$\%$ of the electric field energy is exposed to the surrounding medium compared with 8$\%$ in a continuous or partially notched waveguide (Supplementary Note 2 and Supplementary Fig. 4).
 This field concentration in the gaps leads to greater sensitivity to surface-bound analytes.
 Additionally, these silicon resonators exhibit sharp scattering responses in the far-field.
-As seen in Figure 1c, calculated transmission spectra Q-factors exceed 5,000 for $\Delta$d=50 nm, and can be further increased with decreased $\Delta$d (\textit{vide infra}).
+As seen in Figure 1c, calculated reflection spectra Q-factors exceed 5,000 for $\Delta$w=50 nm, and can be further increased with decreased $\Delta$d (\textit{vide infra}).
+The high-Q resonances are designed around near infrared wavelengths of 1500-1550 nm to mitigate intrinsic optical absorption due to crystalline silicon and to leverage telecom C-band infrastructure.

 We fabricate silicon resonators atop a sapphire substrate (Fig. 1d) (see Methods).
-Utilizing a near-infrared supercontinuum laser and spectrometer equipped transmission microscope (Supplementary Fig. 1), we illuminate the metasurfaces at normal incidence and simultaneously measure the transmitted spectra from multiple resonators (Fig. 1e).
-By modulating the block lengths in adjacent nanostructures by $\pm$ 5 nm, we intentionally vary the spectral position of the resonant mode, highlighting that each waveguide structure can be individually addressed and tuned as a distinct resonator (Fig. 1e $\&$ 1f); in other words, our high-Q resonances do not rely on inter-chain coupling or an extended 2-D array effect.
+Utilizing a near-infrared supercontinuum laser and spectrometer equipped reflection microscope (Supplementary Fig. 1), we illuminate the metasurfaces at normal incidence and simultaneously measure the transmitted spectra from multiple resonators (Fig. 1e).
+By modulating the block lengths in adjacent nanostructures by $\pm$ 5 nm, we intentionally vary the spectral position of the resonant mode, highlighting that each waveguide structure can be individually addressed and tuned as a distinct resonator (Fig. 1e $\&$ 1f).
+Our high-Q resonances do not rely on inter-chain coupling or an extended 2-D array effect.
 This spatial localization of the optical modes makes our platform ideally suited for the integration of densely distributed and multiplexed sensor arrays.